ChangeStudios/ProjectCrash/README.md

 <h6>Copyright Notice:
 <br></br>
-All contents of this repository are copyright 2024, Change Studios, LLC.
+All contents of this repository are copyright Samuel Reitich.
 "Project Crash" and related media are a protected IP.</h6>